fernandito77777/SageMakerSentimentAnalysisTutorial/README.md

 ### Data Source
 1. Please download this [Indonesian Tweet dataset](files/SentimentAnalysis-IndonesiaData.zip).
 Unzip it once you are done.
-2. Alternatively, if you can't unzip files, here is the [data for label](files/IndonesianTweetUnlabelled) and [data for ML Process](files/IndonesianTweetLabelled)
+2. Alternatively, if you can't unzip files, here is the [data for label in SageMaker Ground Truth](files/IndonesianTweetUnlabelled) and [data for ML Process on SageMaker and AI Service](files/IndonesianTweetLabelled)

 ### Scope of Project
 1. Sentiment Analysis is using Supervised Approach text classification using BlazingText on SageMaker.